 While nearly 65 percent of the pet owners surveyed said they live in a two bedroom apartment or larger, many indicated they were ambivalent to the size of their space when choosing a pet.
 In fact, more than 75 percent said the size of their apartment only played “some importance” to “no difference” when picking a pet.

 Response to the FIREPAW study was so strong among tenants with animals and professionals within the animal welfare arena that it resulted in the development of the Companion Animal Renters Program, a free consulting service designed to assist landlords considering going pet-friendly.
-The Companion Animal Renters Study and subsequent training program for landlords and rental property managers were the driving force behind this book.
+The Companion Animal Renters Study and As more people enroll in health affordablehealth.info marketplace plans we will have new reviews, tips and tricks to help you navigate the exchange!Find your State’s Official Health Insurance Marketplace. subsequent training program for landlords and rental property managers were the driving force behind this book.

 More and more landlords are coming to terms with pets in their properties.
 The Apartments.com study found that 63 percent of pet owners are required to pay a pet deposit.
 In fact, a majority spend more than $150 annually in deposits and/or monthly fees.